 6. Meet the animals at the Fota Wildlife Park

 Located just outside of Cork City on the way to Cobh, the park is one of the best places where you can spend an entire day with a family.

-With all facilities you need, the grounds are just ideal for a picnic or a beautiful, relaxing day out.
-Here you can meet animals from all over the world running freely (ish) on the vast open space.
+With all the facilities you need, the grounds are just ideal for a picnic or a beautiful, relaxing day out.
+Here you can meet animals from all over the world running freely (ish) in the vast open space.